scottcarnold/catswing/README.md

-# catswing
+# CatSwing
 Reusable classes and tools for Java Swing.

-This is a revamped collection of classes from years ago when Swing was more common and I was writing Swing applications for myself as a hobby.
-These are generic in nature and could be used for any number of Swing applications, but were primarily used for my CatBack and CatScan applications which I also intend to revamp and add to my collection of repositories.
+This is a revamped collection of classes providing reusable panels and dialogs, file management, logging tools, cross-platform features, and animation effects.
+While targeted for use with certain other Swing applications, they are generic in nature and could be used for any number of Swing applications.